RebelKeithy/Metallurgy3/README.md

 * Bug - This is an issue caused by the mod.
 * Conflict - This is a conflict with another mod.
 * Compatibility - This is a feature that would make working with another mod easier.
-* Suggestion - An idea or something you want to see in the mod.
+* Suggestion - An idea or something you want to see in the mod (tag this in ADDITION to other tags!)
+* Balance - This is a change to stats of something in the mod.
 * Upcoming - This is a feature in the works, this label is NOT for public use.

 As an open source project now, we're allowing guest coders.
 If you see a bug and want to try to address it feel free to take a shot at it.
 We're welcoming anyone to assist on the future of Metallurgy.